PUBLICATION

 Overview

-As outlined in CISA’s Secure by Design initiative, software manufacturers should ensure that security is a core consideration from the onset of software development.
-This voluntary guidance provides an overview of product security bad practices that are deemed exceptionally risky, particularly for software manufacturers who produce software used in service of critical infrastructure or national critical functions (NCFs) and provides recommendations for software manufacturers to mitigate these risks.
+As outlined in the Cybersecurity and Infrastructure Security Agency’s (CISA’s) Secure by Design initiative, software manufacturers should ensure that security is a core consideration from the onset of software development and throughout the entirety of the development lifecycle.
+This voluntary guidance provides an overview of product security bad practices that are considered exceptionally risky, particularly for software manufacturers who produce software used in service of critical infrastructure or national critical functions (NCFs).
+This guidance also provides recommendations for software manufacturers to mitigate these risks.

-The U.S. Cybersecurity and Infrastructure Security Agency (CISA) and the Federal Bureau of Investigation (FBI) (hereafter referred to as the authoring organizations) developed this guidance to urge software manufacturers to reduce customer risk by prioritizing security throughout the product development process.
-This document is intended for software manufacturers who develop software products and services—including on-premises software, cloud services, and software as a service (SaaS)—used in support of critical infrastructure or NCFs.
+CISA and the Federal Bureau of Investigation (FBI)—hereafter referred to as the authoring organizations—developed this guidance to urge software manufacturers to reduce customer risk by prioritizing security throughout the product lifecycle.
+This document is intended for software manufacturers who develop software products and services, including on-premises software, cloud services, and software as a service (SaaS).
+This also applies to software products that run on operational technology (OT) products or embedded systems.
 The authoring organizations strongly encourage all software manufacturers to avoid these product security bad practices.
-By following the recommendations in this guidance, manufacturers will signal to customers that they are taking ownership of customer security outcomes, a key Secure by Design principle.
-The guidance contained in this document is non-binding and while CISA encourages organizations to avoid these bad practices, this document imposes no requirement on them to do so.
+By following the recommendations in this guidance, manufacturers will signal to customers that they are taking ownership of customer security outcomes, a key secure by design principle.
+The guidance contained in this document is non-binding, and while the authoring organizations encourage avoiding these bad practices, this document imposes no requirement to do so.

 The bad practices are divided into three categories.

 This list is focused and does not include every possible inadvisable cybersecurity practice.
-The lack of inclusion of any particular cybersecurity practice does not indicate that CISA endorses such a practice or deems such a practice to present acceptable levels of risk.
+The lack of inclusion of any particular cybersecurity practice does not indicate that the authoring organizations endorse or deem such a practice to present acceptable levels of risk.
 Items present in this list were chosen based on the threat landscape as representing the most dangerous and pressing bad practices that software manufacturers should avoid.

 Product Properties

-The development of new product lines for use in service of critical infrastructure or NCFs in a memory-unsafe language (e.g., C or C++) where there are readily available alternative memory-safe languages that could be used is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+1) The development of new product lines for use in service of critical infrastructure or NCFs in a memory-unsafe language (e.g., C or C++) where readily available alternative memory-safe languages could be used is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.

-Recommended action: Software manufacturers should build products in a manner that systematically prevents the introduction of memory safety vulnerabilities, such as by using a memory safe language or hardware capabilities that prevent memory safety vulnerabilities.
-Additionally, software manufacturers should publish a memory safety roadmap by January 1, 2026.
+Recommended action: Software manufacturers should build products in a manner that systematically prevents the introduction of memory safety vulnerabilities.
+Software manufacturers should develop new product lines in memory safe languages.
+For existing products, software manufacturers should publish a memory safety roadmap by the end of 2025, outlining their prioritized approach to eliminating memory safety vulnerabilities in priority code components written in memory unsafe languages.

 Resources: The Case for Memory Safe Roadmaps, CISA Secure by Design Pledge (Reducing Classes of Vulnerability), Back to The Building Blocks, NIST Secure Software Development Framework (SSDF) PW 6.1.

-Recommended action: Products should be built in a manner that systematically prevents the introduction of SQL injection vulnerabilities, such as by consistently enforcing the use of parametrized queries.
+Recommended action: Software manufacturers should build products in a manner that systematically prevents the introduction of SQL injection vulnerabilities, such as by consistently enforcing the use of parametrized queries, prepared statements, or consistent use of an object-relational mapping (ORM) library that automatically generates parametrized queries.

 Resources: CISA Secure by Design Pledge (Reducing Classes of Vulnerability), SSDF PW.5.1, CISA SQL Injection Secure by Design Alert.

-Recommended action: Software manufacturers should build products in a manner that systematically prevents command injection vulnerabilities, such as by consistently ensuring that command inputs are clearly delineated from the contents of a command itself.
+Recommended action: Software manufacturers should build products in a manner that systematically prevents command injection vulnerabilities.
+Example approaches include consistently ensuring that command inputs are clearly delineated from the contents of a command itself; using built-in library functions instead of running a command, when available; and using restrictive allowlists that only allow alphanumeric characters and underscores to sanitize user input.

-Resources: CISA Secure by Design Pledge (Reducing Classes of Vulnerability), SSDF PW.5.1.
+Resources: CISA Secure by Design Alert: Eliminating OS Command Injection Vulnerabilities, CISA Secure by Design Pledge (Reducing Classes of Vulnerability), SSDF PW.5.1.

-The release of a product used in service of critical infrastructure or NCFs with default passwords, which CISA defines as universally-shared passwords that are present by default across a product, is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+4) The release of a product used in service of critical infrastructure or NCFs with default passwords, which CISA defines as universally-shared passwords that are present by default across a product with no requirement to be changed upon initialization, is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.

 Recommended action: Software manufacturers should ensure that default passwords are not present in a product, such as by: